Working with temporal data#

 Date and time basics#

-Before doing any progamming, we need to understand a few details about time conventions themselves.
-There are a couple of ways how the time information (commonly referred as timestamp) is typically represented.
-The first one is to represent the temporal information as text with specific format such as "2020-12-24T09:12:45Z" which follows an international ISO 8601 standard [1].
-In this format, the date components (year, month, day) are separated with dash (-) and the time components (hour, minute, second) are separated with colon (:).
-Typically there is a letter T separating the date and time components from each other (in some other formats, there could just be a space between them).
+Before doing any programming, we need to understand a few details about time conventions themselves.
+There are a couple of ways how time information (commonly referred as a timestamp) is typically represented.
+The first one is to represent the temporal information as text with specific format such as "2020-12-24T09:12:45Z", which follows the international ISO 8601 standard [1].
+In this format, the date components (year, month, day) are separated with dashes (-) and the time components (hour, minute, second) are separated with colons (:).
+Typically there is the letter T separating the date and time components from each other (though in some other formats there could just be a space between them).

 The letter Z at the end of the string relates to time zones and means that the time here is represented as Coordinated Universal Time (UTC).
-Time zone information around the world are expressed using negative or positive offsets from the UTC time standard.
-UTC±00:00 is the same as Greenwhich Mean Time (GMT) used e.g. in UK (during winter months), and it was chosen after a series of conferences between 1881-1884 (Ogle, 2015) as the worldwide standard for representing the zone 0 to which all other time zones in the world are relative to.
-For instance, the local time in Finland is two hours ahead of UTC, meaning that the time zone information is expressed as UTC+2 or UTC+02:00, whereas the local time in New York is four hours behind UTC respectively (i.e. UTC-4).
+Time zone information around the world is expressed using negative or positive offsets from the UTC time standard.
+UTC±00:00 is the same as Greenwich Mean Time (GMT) used for example in the United Kingdom (during winter months), and it was chosen after a series of conferences between 1881-1884 (Ogle, 2015) as the worldwide standard for representing the zone 0 to which all other time zones in the world are relative.
+For instance, local time in Finland is two hours ahead of UTC, meaning that the time zone information is expressed as UTC+2 or UTC+02:00, whereas the local time in New York is four hours behind UTC (i.e., UTC-4).

-Lastly, an important convention that relates to time and time zones is a concept called Daylight Saving Time (DST), also known as summer time.
+Finally, an important convention that relates to time and time zones is the concept called Daylight Saving Time (DST), also known as summer time.
 DST is a commonly used practice for advancing clocks typically by an hour during warmer months so that darkness falls at a later clock time.
-This is also the reason why e.g. the time zone information in Finland has an offset of +03:00 (summer time) instead of +02:00 which follows the official time zone specification for Finland.
-DST became a common practice after the global energy crisis in the 1970s and it was introduced in many countries during the following decade.
-However, some countries have never followed this convention, and there is an ongoing discussion to abandon the convention e.g. in EU.
+This is also the reason why the time zone information in Finland during DST has an offset of +03:00 (summer time) instead of +02:00 which follows the official time zone specification for Finland, for example.
+DST became a common practice after the global energy crisis in the 1970s and was introduced in many countries during the following decade.
+However, some countries have never followed this convention and there is an ongoing discussion about whether to abandon this convention, for example in the EU.

 Working with temporal data in Python#

 Next we will learn how temporal data can be handled in Python in general.
-The most fundamental Python library for dealing with temporal data is called datetime that supplies functionalities to construct and manipulate dates and times.
+The most fundamental Python library for dealing with temporal data is called datetime, which supplies functionalities to construct and manipulate dates and times.
 The module is one of the Python’s standard libraries, hence you do not need to install it separately.
-Other useful libraries for dealing with time and dates are time and calendar which provide some additional functionalities in addition to the functionalities provided by datetime.
-In addition, pytz library provides many useful functionalities to deal with time zone information and dateutil provides some handy functionalities to automate date parsing.
+Other useful libraries for dealing with time and dates are time and calendar, which provide some additional functionalities to supplement those provided by datetime.
+Beyond this, the pytz library provides useful functionalities to deal with time zone information and dateutil provides some handy things to automate date parsing.
 Most often the datetime module and pytz (in addition to pandas) provide everything you need when doing analysis with temporal data.

 Constructing datetime objects#

 A datetime object is a representation of time in a way that Python can understand and operate with it.
-With the datetime library it is possible to construct a datetime object for example by parsing it from text following the ISO 8601 format or from the Unix timestamp (notice that the name of the library and the object are the same).
-Let’s see how we can construct a datetime object from text using a function strptime().
-The strptime() function takes the variable timestamp as the first argument representing the time in textual format and a second argument (“%Y-%m-%dT%H:%M:%S”) which looks quite complicated, but it is the format code that instructs the datetime how the textual representation of the time should be interpreted:
+With the datetime library it is possible to create a datetime object, for example by parsing it from text following the ISO 8601 format or from the Unix timestamp (notice that the name of the library and the object are both datetime).
+Let’s see how we can create a datetime object from text using the .strptime() function.
+The .strptime() function takes the variable timestamp as the first argument representing the time in a textual format and a second argument ("%Y-%m-%dT%H:%M:%S") which looks quite complicated, but it is the format code that instructs datetime how the textual representation of time should be interpreted.

 from datetime import datetime